 Endovascular procedures are less invasive procedures than regular surgery and are designed to access many regions of the body via major blood vessels.
 Basic techniques involve the introduction of a catheter percutaneously (through the skin), into a large blood vessel.
 Typically the blood vessel entered is femoral artery or vein found near the groin.
 A balloon, stent (mesh tube) or coil may be inserted through the catheter to maintain the shape of an artery that was previously losing shape or blocked.
 Additionally, new devices are being used that may grind through blockages in the arteries, restoring blood flow.
 These procedures are usually performed by an interventional cardiologist or radiologist in the cardiac catheterization lab.
 Good candidates for endovascular procedures may be older and have multiple health concerns.

-Shasta Regional Medical Center is proud to have on staff, Dr. Doug McConnell a Board Certified Cardiac-Thoracic Surgeon and a Fellow of the American College of Surgeons.
-Dr. McConnell comes from Long Beach Memorial where he was on staff from 1981- 2009.
-During this time he has served as Department Chairman, Vice-Chief of Staff and as Chief of Staff.
+Shasta Regional Medical Center is proud to have on staff, Paul Mazur, MD FACS a Board Certified Cardiac-Thoracic Surgeon and a Fellow of the American College of Surgeons.
+Dr. Mazur comes from San Diego, where he was on staff from 2011-present.

 Our Cardiac Surgical Team is well-trained and experienced in all aspects of cardiac and thoracic surgery.
 A broad range of cardiac surgical services is available 24 hours a day.
 Our cardiac surgery teams include not only experienced surgeons, but also highly trained clinical and other staff — all focused on providing excellent patient care and outcomes.